ariga/atlas/doc/website/blog/2022-12-06-erd-and-json.md

 ```

 Once your schema is represented as a JSON document, you can use `jq` to analyze it.
 For example, to get a list of all
-the tables that contain a foreign key:
+the tables that contain a foreign key, run:

 ```text
 atlas schema inspect -u '<url>' --log '{{ json . }}' | jq '.schemas[].tables[] | select(.foreign_keys != null) | .name'